microsoft/ts-parsec/doc/parsec/opt_sc.md

 Because when we parse a TypeScript program, multiple statements could appear one by one in a block statement.
 Besides of expression statements, a single semicolon could be a statement.

-So we prepare a parser like this
+Assume that we prepare a parser like this

 ```typescript
 kmid(